ESMCI/cime/doc/source/users_guide/customizing-a-case.rst

 - the number of instances of each component
 -  the layout of the components across the hardware processors

-Optimizing the throughput and efficiency of a CIME experiment often involves customizing the processor (PE) layout for (see :ref:`load balancing <load-balancing-a-case>`).
+Optimizing the throughput and efficiency of a CIME experiment often involves customizing the processor (PE) layout for (see :ref:`load balancing <optimizing-processor-layout>`).
 CIME provides significant flexibility with respect to the layout of components across different hardware processors.
 In general, the CIME components -- atm, lnd, ocn, ice, glc, rof, wav, and cpl -- can run on overlapping or mutually unique processors.
 Whereas each component is associated with a unique MPI communicator, the CIME driver runs on the union of all processors and controls the sequencing and hardware partitioning.